-Information technology is a field that has changed tremendously in the last 15 years.
-Around the time that the Web was growing in popularity and the first dynamic websites spawned the term “Web 2.0,” people in general started becoming familiar with computers and didn’t need the same IT support as before.
-Companies downsized their IT departments and shifted the responsibility of project managers from hardware installation and maintenance to software development, database administration and network maintenance.
+Information technology is a field that has changed tremendously in the last 20 years.
+Around the time that the Web was growing in popularity and the first dynamic websites spawned the term “Web 2.0,” people, in general, started becoming familiar with computers and didn’t need the same IT support as before.
+Companies downsized their IT departments and shifted the responsibility of project managers from hardware installation and maintenance to software development, database administration, and network maintenance.

 Types of IT Projects